Learning for life staff

 Research Fellow

-Dr. Robert Harding has worked in inner city schools and colleges since 1997, teaching English at secondary level at Brixton and Camden in London, and English, Communications and Media Studies at Southwark College.
-He has also worked as a support worker for excluded and at-risk pupils in the London Borough of Westminster.
-Whilst studying for his PhD he ran seminars in writing skills at Manchester Metropolitan University.
+Dr. Robert Harding has worked in inner city schools and colleges since 1997, teaching English at secondary level in Brixton and Camden, in London, and English, Communications and Media Studies at Southwark College.
+He has also worked as a support worker for excluded and ‘at-risk’ pupils in the London Borough of Westminster.
+Whilst studying for his PhD, he ran seminars in writing skills at Manchester Metropolitan University.
 Non-academic research experience includes working in the think tank Demos and for the non-departmental public body Investors in People.

 Jon Davison